Joe’s Guide to the U2 General Admission

 Q: Once I get through security, how do I get to the floor?

 Where the venue issues your GA wristband will vary.
 Some will do it at the point of security check, where they pat you down, and look inside your bag (if you have one).
 They may then tie a concert wristband on you and then you proceed (walking fast).
 At other venues I’ve been at, the wristband will be issued at ground level.
+Hold on to your ‘seat location slip’ as security may ask for it again here before they issue you a wristband.

 Q: Can I bring signs or flags into the show?